by James F. Donaldson

 volumes.
 Play, as Michael Haig says, until you find a spot that feels comfortable

 and gives you the best sound and tone, so long as it isn't extreme.
-Much of the
+Much of

-the feel of the mouthpiece again.
+get the feel of the mouthpiece again.
 This will not come the first day.

 • Focus on the notes on the lower part of the staff, like the fourth line